RubenSmit/rubensmit.com/_posts/2023-02-10-syncing-led-corsage.markdown

 image: /images/20230210/img.png
 ---

-Steal the show on the dance-floor with these LED corsage that sync their colors and animations.
+Steal the show on the dance-floor with these LED corsages that sync their colors and animations.

 The corsage consists of a ESP8266 with a small Neopixel ring and two buttons.
 The buttons can be used to change the color and animation mode of the corsage.
 These settings are transmitted via ESP-NOW to another corsage so their color